Frank980502/Android/design.md

 # Technical Design of UL Timetable
-* Which technologies did you use?
+* The main components and technologies used in the timetable app:
   * activity
   * fragment
   * service